Friends in high places: How Trump uses the power of the pardon

 Having just freed themselves from a monarchy in which the rule of law could be bent to the will of the king, America's Founding Fathers wrestled mightily with whether the power of the pardon should be granted to a single executive who might be able to reward friends who had broken the law — perhaps in service of him.

-In the anti-Federalist papers, a writer who went by the pen name Cato argued that the consolidation of powers within the presidency, including the sole authority to grant pardons, could "tend either to the establishment of a vile and arbitrary aristocracy, or monarchy?"
+In the anti-Federalist papers, a writer who went by the pen name Cato asked whether the consolidation of powers within the presidency, including the sole authority to grant pardons, could "tend either to the establishment of a vile and arbitrary aristocracy, or monarchy?"

 But it was the Federalists, concerned about mob rule and the possibility of political imprisonment, who won out.
 They contended that "one man appears to be a more eligible dispenser of the mercy of government than a body of men."